Command & Control

 Super Admin

-Hardware integration
+Hardware Integration

-How each role navigates the system
+How each role moves through the system

 Sees hostile drone on map → opens Drone panel (map stays visible) → selects target and jammer → presses START JAM.
 No navigation away from operational picture.